-- to provide project management services by R2,98 million because it did not have appropriate internal controls. - In November 2013, the Northern Cape Department of Health entered into a radiology services contract that was extended multiple times.
+- The North West Department of Human Settlements overpaid a supplier appointed to provide project management services by R2,98 million because it did not have appropriate internal controls. - In November 2013, the Northern Cape Department of Health entered into a radiology services contract that was extended multiple times.
 The contract contained a mathematical error that resulted in overpayments estimated at more than R4 million. - Between May 2018 and December 2018, the Department of Public Works and Infrastructure spent more than the contract amount on state funerals, and the services paid for differed from those provided for in the contracts.
 We estimate the likely financial loss to be R9,1 million.